-As specialist motoring solicitors, Forrest Williams only represent clients charged with all sort of motoring offences.
+As specialist motoring solicitors, Forrest Williams represent clients charged with all sort of motoring offences.
 Our team consists exclusively of motoring law professionals and is headed by Steve Williams, a seasoned motoring defence lawyer with a unique approach to defending individuals who are facing a driving ban.

 Your driving licence is too important to leave to a non-specialist solicitor.
 If you have been charged with Drink Driving, Careless Driving, Speeding, or have accumulated 12 points on your licence, you have come to the right place.

 If there is any risk of you losing your licence as a result of the offence, it is important that you call us as quickly as possible.
 People often believe that there is nothing that can be done to avoid a disqualification.

 In our experience this is often not the case.

 Dedicated to Customer Service

 At Forrest Williams, my team and I believe that first-class advocacy by an experienced and specialist solicitor or barrister is the absolute minimum you should receive from a motoring firm.
 It should be a given; something you can take for granted that you will receive.